panacotar/blog/_posts/2024-01-08-from-SQL-injection-to-remote-code-execution.md

 title: From SQLi to remote code execution
 ---

 SQL injection opens the way to data manipulation and theft, but I recently discovered that it can be an attack vector enabling **remote code execution** (RCE).
-This highly critical vulnerability gives the attacker access to the entire target machine.
+This highly critical vulnerability gives the attacker access to the target machine.

 There are multiple variants of how to escalate the attack depending on which Database Management Systems (DBMS) and OS the target uses.
 For this article, I'll show how an attacker might do it in an application having Microsoft SQL Server as DBMS and running on a Windows machine.

 ### SQLi
 SQL injection (SQLi) is a common web security vulnerability.
-It allows an attacker to tamper with the SQL statement an application makes to the database.
+It allows an attacker to tamper with the SQL query an application makes to the database.
 SQLi was frequently included in the [OWASP Top 10](https://www.owasptopten.org/).

-As a quick refresher on SQLi, I will illustrate a marketplace built with PHP that allows users to delete one of their products.
+As a quick refresher on SQLi, let's take the example of a marketplace that allows users to delete one of their own products.
 The client will send a `DELETE /products/PROD_ID` request.
 Server-side, a `$productId` variable is initialized with the value of the `PROD_ID` parameter.
 It will send this query to the DB:

 ```sql
 DELETE * FROM products WHERE id = '$productId';